Developer Guide

 The add expense mechanism is facilitated by defining an Expense model and adding an Expense List field to

-field containing the payer of the Expense, a Cost
+Awe.
+The Expense model contains a Person field containing the payer of the Expense, a Cost field

-objects that keeps track of the people involved in the
+containing the cost of the expense, a List of Person objects that keeps track of the people involved in the

-that contains details of how much each member has paid in total for the expense.
+expense, a HashMap that contains details of how much each member has paid in total for the expense.

-The following activity diagram shows what happens when a user executes a addexpense
+The following activity diagram shows what happens when a user executes a addexpense command.

 Fig 30.
 Add Expense Activity Diagram